Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Sampling/Readme.md

 # Sampling

-The categorization of sampling into the two main categories, __Default_sampling__ and __Specialised_sampling__, enables the capture and documentation of either standard sampling information and/or specialised sampling data, depending on specific needs.
+The categorization of sampling into the two main categories, __default_sampling__ and __specialised_sampling__, enables the capture and documentation of either standard sampling information and/or specialised sampling data, depending on specific needs.

 <img src="Sampling procedure.png" width=250>